liuyangzhuan/ButterflyPACK/README.md

 ```

 ### Without MPI
-For users don't want to use MPI, ButterflyPACK can be built with only shared-memory parallelism.
+For users that don't want to use MPI, ButterflyPACK can be built with only shared-memory parallelism.
 The installation uses CMake build system and requires BLAS and LAPACK.
 A Fortran example for kernel ridge regression can be found at https://github.com/liuyangzhuan/ButterflyPACK/blob/master/EXAMPLE/KERREG_Driver_seq.f90

 For an installation with GNU compiliers, do:
 ```